innovatoronspree/Java-fundamentals/README.md

 # Java-fundamentals Document 5 : Jump Statements
 break,
-using break as a form of goto
+using break as a form of goto, labelled break, continue
-labelled break
-continue

 # Java-fundamentals Document 6 : Introduction to classes
-general form of a class
+general form of a class,
-decalring objects
+decalring objects,
-introducing methods
+introducing methods,
-returning a value
+returning a value,
 adding a method with parameters